In Rome, Uncollected Trash Festers In Scorching Heat

 "We came from Germany and [it] was a lot more orderly and clean and well-kept.
 The streets [here] are hot and messy and chaotic.
 There is uncollected trash all over the ground, cigarette butts."

 Around the corner is Vincenzo Caiazzo's restaurant, Panetteria.
-With trash collection nearly halted over the last several months, he says, he and other business owners joined forces to clean their streets.
+With trash collection nearly halted over the past several months, he says, he and other business owners joined forces to clean their streets.

 "When we arrive at 6:30 a.m. we find seagulls and rats picking through overflowing bins.
 It's disgusting.
 The Trevi Fountain is a UNESCO World Heritage site and it must be safeguarded!"